erikhyrkas/snakes/README.md

 pip install torch torchvision torchaudio
 ```

-## Generate Data
+## Synthetic Data

 I used ollama with llama 3.1 to generate training data.
+And I provided it as an example, but if
+you were to use this code, I'd highly encourage you to build the data that works for you.

 You can generate additional data using the command: